pingcap/docs/password-management.md

 The password complexity policy has the following features:

 - For SQL statements that sets user passwords in plaintext (including `CREATE USER`, `ALTER USER`, and `SET PASSWORD`), TiDB checks the passwords against the password complexity policy.
 If the password does not meet the requirements, the password is rejected.
 - You can use the SQL function [`VALIDATE_PASSWORD_STRENGTH()`](https://dev.mysql.com/doc/refman/5.7/en/encryption-functions.html#function_validate-password-strength) to validate the password strength.
-This function accepts a password parameter and returns an integer from 0 (weak) to 100 (strong).
-The evaluation result is based on the current password complexity policy; therefore, when the password complexity policy is changed, the same password might get different evaluation results.

 > **Note:**
 >
 > - For the `CREATE USER` statement, even if the account is locked upon creation, you must set an acceptable password.
 Otherwise, when the account is unlocked, the user can log in to TiDB using a password that does not comply with the password complexity policy.
-> - Changing the password complexity policy does not affect the passwords that already exist and only affects the newly set passwords.
+> - The modification to the password complexity policy does not affect the passwords that already exist and only affects the newly set passwords.

 You can view all system variables related to the password complexity policy by executing the following SQL statement: